ecomsense/virajs-excel/README.md

 ```

 ### 8. Run the application
 Before we run the application, the credential file needs to be created.
-Please copy the `excel-virajs.yml` sent to you through whatsapp and modify it suitably.
+Please copy the `excel-virajs.yml` sent to you through whatsapp to `env` folder which you created in earlier.
+Modify it suitably according to your stock broker credentials.
 ```
+cd virajs_excel
 python main.py
 ```
+### 9. Create Shortcuts
+There are two bat files `run_algo.bat` and `update.bat` in this folder `virajs-excel`. create desktop shortcuts for them.
+This way one can run the program by clicking on the `run_algo` without having to run complicated commands from the command line.
+The `update` shortcut can be clicked whenever the user wants to get the latest updates.

+## What do we need to do start the program
+If we have successfully installed the application, clicking on the `run_algo` will start the program.
+It is basically an one liner which activates the virtualenv and starts the python script `main.py` which is inside `env\virajs-excel\virajs_excel`